 PSA: flip-flops are dangerous, and pretty high up on our list of things that aren’t allowed at camp.
 Everyday, kids should have some sort of closed-toed shoes that they can hike, run, and play in.
 (If your child doesn’t know how to tie their shoes yet, velcro is fine—as long as the shoes will stay on their feet.)
 For water days, we recommend shoes similar to Crocs, Keens, or closed-toed Chacos.
 This packing item sometimes stresses parents out: if your kiddo doesn’t have any closed-toed sandals, no worries.
 They can paddle their kayak in sneakers too!

 Whether this is in the form of water bottles or a Camelbak, just remember it’s summertime and it gets hot.
 Your kid will be out in the elements playing and exercising most of the day, so they should/will be drinking a lot of water.
-We recommend packing two full 16 or 24-ounce water bottles (an 8 oz. bottle will have to be refilled more often), so your kid can stay hydrated throughout the day.
+We recommend packing two full 16 or 24-ounce water bottles, so your kid can stay hydrated throughout the day.
 If your kid is really pushing for juice or milk, add a carton to their lunch, but make sure to pack them water too.
 As outdoor instructors, we make sure to bring extra jugs of water with us out into the field, so we’ll be refilling those water bottles at lunch or whenever they run low.

 Bonus!
 Here’s what not to bring to day camp: